Life Lines

 Insect stings

-Most cases of anaphylaxis are caused by wasp and bee stings, this is one of the 4 KEY triggers.
-Although potentially any insect bite or sting can cause anaphylaxis.
+Most cases of anaphylaxis are caused by wasp and bee stings, which are one of the 4 KEY triggers.
+Although any insect bite or sting can cause anaphylaxis.

 Foods